vsouza/awesome-ios/README.md

  * [VolumeControl](https://github.com/12Rockets/VolumeControl) - Custom volume control for iPhone featuring a well-designed round slider.
  * [GooeyTabbar](https://github.com/KittenYang/GooeyTabbar) -A gooey effect tabbar :large_orange_diamond:
  * [DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet) - A drop-in UITableView/UICollectionView superclass category for showing empty datasets whenever the view has no content to display.
- * [CNPPopupController](https://github.com/carsonperrotti/CNPPopupController) - Simple and versatile class for presenting a custom popup in a variety of fashions.
-It includes a many options for controlling how your popup appears and behaves.
  * [AuthenticationViewController](https://github.com/raulriera/AuthenticationViewController) - A simple to use, standard interface for authenticating to oauth 2.0 protected endpoints via SFSafariViewController.
  * [RSDayFlow](https://github.com/ruslanskorb/RSDayFlow) - iOS 7+ Calendar with Infinite Scrolling.
  * [Koloda](https://github.com/Yalantis/Koloda) - KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS. :large_orange_diamond: